marvinm2/AOP-Wiki-workshop/AOP-Wiki-SNORQL.md

 The AOP-Wiki serves as the primary repository of qualitative information for AOPs and is a central component in the AOP development effort coordinated by the Organisation for Economic Co-operation and Development (OECD).
 These AOPs describe mechanistic information about toxicodynamic processes and can be used to develop effective risk assessment strategies.
 An AOP is initiated by a stressor (e.g. a chemical) that causes a Molecular Initiating Event, which is followed by Key Eevents (measurable, essential steps) along a pathway towards an Adverse Outcome for an organism or population.
 KEs are connected through Key Event Relationships (KERs), which capture the evidence supporting the AOP in a structured way.

 ### AOP-Wiki SNORQL User Interface (UI)
 The AOP-Wiki SNORQL UI is loaded with RDF of the Adverse Outcome Pathway (AOP)-Wiki database [aopwiki.org](https://aopwiki.org/).
-It is used by both the SNORQL UI and REST API to explore the data.
-The AOP-Wiki SPARQL endpoint is accessible on [aopwiki.rdf.bigcat-bioinformatics.org](https://aopwiki.rdf.bigcat-bioinformatics.org).
+The AOP-Wiki SNORQL UI is accessible on [aopwiki.cloud.vhp4safety.nl](https://aopwiki.cloud.vhp4safety.nl/).

 ## Exercises
 To start with exploring the functionalities of the SNORQL UI, please replace the default query panel with `https://github.com/marvinm2/AOPWikiSNORQL-demo` within the **SPARQL Examples** panel for the duration of this workshop.
 Then, click the yellow refresh button next to the input box.
 This will show a new, more concise query panel.